The acoustics of woodwind musical instruments

 5:04 A muted trumpet and flute in octaves it sounds more like a trumpet, with the flute reinforcing the trumpet's second harmonic (a flute is fairly often used like this, an octave above what one might hear as the tune)

-6:55 B soprano sax the score calls for sopranino sax, then soprano, but it's usually (as here) played on soprano.
+6:55 B soprano sax the original score calls for sopranino sax in F, but it's usually (as here) played on Bb soprano.

 8:43 A oboe, oboe d’amore, cor anglais and clarinets clarinet 2 and cor anglais play at the tonic, oboe d’amore at the fifth, clarinet 1 and oboe at the octave